joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 Some users aren’t aware of Defra’s role, so avoid referring to Defra unless necessary.
 Instead of ‘submit your data to Defra’ say ‘submit your data’.

-If you do have to mention it, it's 'Defra' not 'DEFRA'.
+If you do have to mention it, use 'Defra' not 'DEFRA'.

 ### Deposit Return Scheme (DRS)